-A protected relic of China’s past.
+A protected relic of China’s past

 Being carved out of the soft sand stone of the area the Buddha over the years fell into disrepair.
 The huge 13-storey shelter originally built to cover it was destroyed by the Mongols which left it exposed to the elements.
-Sunshine, rain, wind and more recently pollution and mass tourism had its effect on this magnificent structure which was almost lost before efforts to save it began in 1963.
+Sunshine, rain, wind and more recently pollution such as acid rain and mass tourism had its effect on this magnificent structure which was almost lost before efforts to save it began in 1963.